lablueprint/website/src/app/markdown/apifm.md

 Contact information, delivery addresses, and avatar images can be edited here.
 The avatar images were designed and created by our own team!

 # Next Steps

-Because of the large scope of the project, we handed off a few undeveloped features for the Farm2People development team to implement.
-If we had more time, the designers would have tested the seller’s dashboard and onboarding as well as conducted usability testing on more farmers and nonprofits.